Aleks Math Placement Retest

 How long will a placement assessment take to complete?

 Placement assessments require approximately 90 minutes to complete, but the amount of time will vary by student.
-There will be a maximum of 30 questions and with a maximum of two hours to take the assessment.
+There will be a maximum of 30 questions and there is no time limit.

 May I use a calculator while using ALEKS?

 ALEKS will provide an on-screen calculator if you need one to complete a particular problem.

 May I use any other resources during a placement assessment?